luckys-lnz/SavePals/README.md

 **SavePals**

-This repository contains scripts that define the SavePals application.
+This repository contains scripts that define the SavePals application, a financial application that focusses on friends contributing towards achieving a goal rather than relying on traditional loans to raise funds.

 **Overview**